awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 ```
 CannotPullContainerError: write /var/lib/docker/tmp/GetImageBlob111111111: no space left on device
 ```
-To resolve this issue, you need to free up disk space\.
+To resolve this issue, free up disk space\.
-If you are using the Amazon ECS\-optimized AMI you can use the following command to retrieve the twenty largest files on your filesystem:
+If you are using the Amazon ECS\-optimized AMI, you can use the following command to retrieve the 20 largest files on your filesystem:

 ```
 du -Sh / | sort -rh | head -20